 It is our expectation that students complete assignments with academic integrity.
-Students who cheat, copy, plagiarize (to steal and pass off the ideas, work, or words of another as one's own), or use forgery in connection with academics or school procedures are subject to loss of credit and/or disciplinary action.
+Students who cheat, copy, plagiarize (to steal and pass off the ideas, work, or words of another as one's own), or use forgery or any unauthorized use of artificial intelligence (ex: Chat GPT) in connection with academics or school procedures are subject to loss of credit and/or disciplinary action.